dcsil/Lampsz-App/README.md

 Also obtain the `client_secret.json` file from Google developer console and update the `GOOGLE_CLIENT_SECRETS` field with the content of the file.

+Also obtain `API KEY` from Google developer console and update the `GOOGLE_API_KEY` field with the string of the api key

 To get started with local development:

 1. Install required Python dependencies: